The RNCM is one of the top places in the world to study conducting.

 External Masterclasses and Short Courses

-Our extremely popular programme of short courses is unique in the breadth of its offer and attracts applicants from all over the world as well as staff and students of the College who are not on a Principal Study conducting course.
+Our extremely popular programme of masterclasses and short courses is unique in the breadth of its offer and attracts applicants from all over the world, as well as staff and students of the College who are not on a Principal Study conducting course.
+We also have a specialist course for those working in Music Education, or aspiring to do so.
+Bespoke CPD programmes of study are also available.

 Professor of Conducting